renovatebot/renovate/docs/usage/python.md

 ## Alternate registries

-By default Renovate performs all lookups on pypi.org, but you can configure alternative index URLs.
+By default Renovate checks for upgrades on the `pypi.org` registry.

+If you want, you can set alternative index URLs.
-There are two ways to do this:
+There are three ways to do this:

+- index-url in `requirements.txt`
+- sources in `Pipfile`
+- set URL in Renovate configuration

 ### index-url in `requirements.txt`

-The index URL can be specified in the first line of the file.
+You can set the index URL in the first line of the `requirements.txt`, for example:
-For example:

 ```
 --index-url http://example.com/private-pypi/